Andre-Usui/This-band-changed-my-life/README.md

   The Complete 2024 Web Development Bootcamp - by Angela Yu

 Some enhancements that i want to do later (now i have to keep tracking my studies and abilities):
-- Make the login functional
+- Make the login functional;
+- Make headers buttons on portable media;
-- More than one Band for login
+- More than one Band for login;
-- Catch an video of the music from youtube API and the image of the album.
+- Catch an video of the music from youtube API and the ( image of the album - DONE );
 - Set a date of posts (not that hard, but i really need to keep running on the course);
 - Change the links from "footer" to icons (same case as earlier);
 - Set an options button that the user can manipulate the content, style and details of his blog;
 - Can you sugest me?
-I'd love a chalenge.
+I'd love a chalenge!